673958639/Convolutional-Neural-Network-for-Brain-Lesion-Segmentation-in-MRI-Images/README.md

 # Convolutional Neural Network for Brain Lesion Segmentation in MRI Images
-In this work, four popular deep convolutional neural networks (U-NET, DeepLab, FCN and SegNet) for image segmentation are constructed and compared.
-This comparison reveals the tradeoff between achieving effective segmentation and segmentation accuracy.
-Using deep learning, specifically convolutional neural network methods, to build and train models, brain lesions can be identified from MRI images.
-After the model was able to identify brain injury, the deep learning model was improved by adjusting the model structure, implementing data enhancement, and searching for optimal hyperparameters.
-We also elaborate on the implementation details and evaluation criteria to improve its segmentation benchmark and performance based on the original model.

 # Dataset
 1. We select data from TCIA Brain MRI segmentation dataset, which is provided by the cancer image archive.